Shrub74/ProjectGlorious/Skills.md

 9/8/15:
 - 28 skills sounds like a good amount
 - Skills will bind to 4 skill keys, which on an XBOX controller would be ABXY, on Keyboard, ZXCV, while weapon would be Right Trigger or Space or Click.
+- Skills should affect the probability of personal loot, making loot occur more in favour of a player's current skills, eg, having Demolitions would increase the rate at which you loot bombs.

 # List #